SarBearSchwartz/SarBearSchwartz.github.io/content/talk/workshop-SPSSsyntax_2018feb.md

 +++

-This workshop will cover the shy and how to use SPSS syntax to conduct reproducible research.
+This workshop will cover the why and how to use SPSS syntax to conduct reproducible research.